Midpoint Rule Calculator

 $$ Error\; in\; M_n ≤ \frac{M(b-a)^3}{24n^2} $$

-Alternatively, You can use our midpoint rule calculator, which is highly efficient at finding the definite integral for each subinterval, especially for problems that are not easily solved by analytic calculus methods.
+Alternatively, You can use our midpoint rule calculator, which is highly efficient at finding the definite integral for each subinterval.
 It provides accurate results within seconds.

 Practical Example of Midpoint Rule:

-An example of the midpoint rule with a solution is provided to demonstrate how the midpoint rule integral calculator functions.
+An example of the midpoint rule with a solution is given below to understand how the midpoint rule integral calculator works.

 Example: Use Midpoint Rule to Estimate the Following Using Four Subintervals